Coast Range (EPA ecoregion): Coastal Uplands (1b)

 The Coastal Uplands ecoregion includes the headlands, high marine terraces, hills, and low mountains surrounding the Coastal Lowlands, with medium to high gradient tannic streams.
 Elevation varies from 400 to 2500 feet (120 to 760 m).
 The climate is marine-influenced with an extended winter rainy season and minimal seasonal temperature extremes.
 Abundant fog during the summer dry season reduces vegetation moisture stress.
 The Uplands region roughly corresponds with the historic distribution of Sitka spruce.
 After extensive logging, most of the Sitka spruce is gone, and today the forests are dominated by Douglas-fir and western hemlock, with a shrub layer of salal, sword fern, vine maple, Oregon grape, rhododendron, and evergreen blueberry.
 Wetter slopes and riparian areas feature red alder, bigleaf maple, and western redcedar, with a salmonberry and currant understory.
 The headlands are covered by grasslands.
 The region is nearly three times the size of the Coastal Lowlands, covering 1431 sqmi in Washington and 1117 sqmi in Oregon.
 Public lands include the Drift Creek Wilderness, the Siuslaw National Forest, and the Lewis and Clark and Cape Meares national wildlife refuges.
-California has not been mapped yet.